raw-bacon/vi-xournalpp/README.md

 # Configuration
 ## Keybindings
-Each keybinding can be assigned a key in `config.lua`.
+Each keybinding can be assigned a key in `keybindings.lua`.
 To disable a keybinding, just set it to
 `"none"` (maybe there is a nicer way?).